Author Interview

 Author of An English Tradition

-Jonathan Duke-Evans has a book coming out shortly!
-It’s called An English Tradition? and it traces the history of the idea of fair play and its place in the British psyche back to the Middle Ages and beyond, looking at the way it manifested itself in sport, the law, religion, marriage, folk tales, and many other areas.
+Jonathan Duke-Evans’ new book is called An English Tradition? and it traces the history of the idea of fair play and its place in the British psyche back to the Middle Ages and beyond, looking at the way it manifested itself in sport, the law, religion, marriage, folk tales, and many other areas.

 Here Jonathan answers some questions about his book.